SamGhr/Calki/README.md

 PS: I know that the name "Calki" is realy cheesy and the style is overused!
 But you know it's silly when you spend around 30 minuts thinking of a name for a project that will be just for learning ;)
 You know what?
 I don't blame you for being bothered by the name's concept, I blame those lazy entrepreneurs for naming every product they claim that it will revolutionize the industry ...
-Why are you still reading this?!!
-GO AND DO SOMETHING ELSE..
+Why are you still reading this?!! go and do something else..